mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### Layout

-- [Grid] In order to support arbitrary spacing values and to remove the need to mentally county by 8, we are changing the spacing API:
+- [Grid] In order to support arbitrary spacing values and to remove the need to mentally count by 8, we are changing the spacing API:

   ```diff
     /**